abik11/tips-tricks/CSharp.md

     Close();
 ```

+### DevExpress WinForms Controls
+You can speed up your development with DevExpress controls.
+Read more [here](https://github.com/abik11/tips-tricks/blob/master/DevExpress.md#winforms-controls).

 ## ASP.NET MVC
 ASP.NET MVC is a .Net web app framework based on the design pattern called Model-View-Controller.
 It is quite popular, easy to learn but hard to master.